ashleyerffmeyer/burger/README.md

 ## Application Overview

 This application is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM technologies.
 It follows the MVC design pattern.
-It uses Node and MySQL to query and route data in the application and Handlebars to generate the necessary HTML.
+It uses Node and MySQL to query and route data in the application.
+It also uses Handlebars to generate the necessary HTML.

 ## Instructions

 Add a burger you'd like to devour at the bottom of the page under 'Enter a burger you want to eat'.

 Click the "Add A Burger" button.
 It will be added to the left side of the appplication (and the MySQL database!).

 To devour a burger, click the "Eat It" button.
 The burger you clicked will be moved to the right side of the application.